itzmezikrii/itzmezikrii/README.md

 ## About Me

-- 🎓 I Still on High School
+- 🎓 I Still on Senior High School
 - 💻 I Just joined on programming, maybe in a year.
 - 🔭 I'm currently focused on web development.
 - 🌱 I'm learning about artificial intelligence and game development.